 Network Operating Systems: This portion of the course teaches the students how to configure network operating systems, which include Linux and Windows.
 Students will learn several installation procedures, which include clean installations, upgrades, and Dual-Boot installations.
 Security issues, back up procedures and remote access methods are also covered.
 This course helps students prepare for CompTIA's A+ certification.
-Students who matriculate into specific DeVry University programs may receive 3 college credits through an articulation agreement with DeVry University.
 Select students will be given the opportunity to sit for the CompTIA A+ certification exam.
 This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation